Search:

 Supplementary Lab: Biotic Interactions - Competition for Space - How do biotic components interact in an ecosystem?
 This lab uses simple materials and seeds to find out how plants interact when confined to a limited amount of space.

 Interaction of Biotic and Abiotic Elements - do you know your biotic and abiotic elements?
 Find out by trying this puzzle.
-(Also available for download)

 Section 1.1 Quiz - need more practice?
 Try this online quiz.